waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tool Usage Protocols

-# My Custom Tools
+# My Custom Tools & Agents
 - `generate_path_plan`: Generates a sequence of coordinates to navigate from the player's current position to a target coordinate.
-  - **CRITICAL PROCESS:** To prevent pathing into known off-screen obstacles (like the Fisher in Union Cave), I MUST consult my notepad and map markers for the target map *before* calling this tool.
+  - **CRITICAL PROCESS:** To prevent pathing into known off-screen obstacles, I MUST consult my notepad and map markers for the target map *before* calling this tool.
 The coordinates of any known impassable NPCs or other temporary blockades must be manually added to the `object_locations_json` argument.
-This addresses a critical design flaw where the tool cannot see off-screen objects.
 - `find_adjacent_traversable_tiles`: Identifies all adjacent tiles to a given coordinate that are traversable.
-- `simple_battle_strategist`: Analyzes battle state and recommends actions.
+- `simple_battle_strategist` (Agent): Analyzes battle state and recommends actions.
+- `notepad_refactor_assistant` (Agent): Refactors notepad content based on a goal.
+- `debugging_assistant` (Agent): Analyzes and corrects faulty Python scripts.
+- `select_battle_option`: Automatically selects a main battle menu option.
 - `notepad_refactor_assistant`: Refactors notepad content based on a goal.
 - `debugging_assistant`: Analyzes and corrects faulty Python scripts.